 Energy performance contributions to long-term expense reduction

 Metal roofing’s energy performance is where long-term value really starts to show in 2026.
 Reflective coatings help push heat away from your home, easing the strain on your HVAC system in hot months.
 When properly installed with the right underlayment and ventilation, a metal roof can deliver noticeably lower cooling bills.
-Quality Exteriors designs each system to work with your insulation and attic setup, not against it.
+A well-designed roofing system works with your insulation and attic setup, not against it.
 Over time, those savings can offset a meaningful portion of the initial roofing cost.

-How a Quality Exteriors metal roof can cut energy costs
+How a metal roof system can cut energy costs

 - Cool-roof coatings reflect more sunlight than standard shingles.